severalnines/docs/user-guide/dashboard.rst

 * **Add slaves to master B**
 	- Only available if you click *Add Second Master Node*.
-	- Add a slave node connected to master B. Press enter to add more slave.
+	- Add a slave node connected to master B. Press 'Enter' to add more slave.

 * **Deploy**
 	- Starts the MySQL Replication deployment.